mattiolichiara/Reddit-Scraper/README.md

 # Reddit-Scraper

-The goal of this project is to retrieve some data related to a specific user in order to create statistics.
+The goal of this project is to retrieve some data related to a specific Reddit user in order to create statistics.

 # RETRIEVING DATA